 Sailing for Geeks 2 was about physical reality, its visibility and its connections to digital perception - about the collision of representation and the concrete world.
 Hence mapping the physical space, navigation challenges, fragments of historical and symbolic traces, police control systems and power relations taking place in the straits.

-The project will result in a film and other outputs.
 For more detail, maps, logs of the crossing, etc, see the project web-site

 This project was supported by The Arts Catalyst (UK), Ellipse (Fr) and Projekt Atol (Slo).